The Panther (poem)

 "The Panther" (subtitled: "In Jardin des Plantes, Paris"; Der Panther: Im Jardin des Plantes, Paris) is a poem by Rainer Maria Rilke written between 1902 and 1903.
 It describes a captured panther behind bars, as it was exhibited in the Ménagerie of the Jardin des Plantes in Paris.
-It is one of Rilke's most famous poems and has been translated into English many times, including by many distinguished translators of Rilke, like Stephen Mitchell, C. F. MacIntyre, J. B. Leishman and Walter Arndt, Jessie Lamont and poets like Robert Bly.
+It is one of Rilke's most famous poems and has been translated into English many times, including by many distinguished translators of Rilke, such as Stephen Mitchell, C. F. MacIntyre, J. B. Leishman and Walter Arndt, Jessie Lamont and the poet Robert Bly.
 It is used in the film Awakenings (1990) by the protagonist Leonard Lowe as a metaphor for his physical disability.

 Content

 The poem consists of three stanzas (strophes), each containing four verses with alternating feminine and masculine cadence: